captainjeffrey/FabMoDigitizing/README.md

-# FabMo Digitizing & Probing App
+# Digitizing & Probing App for FabMo Machines

 A comprehensive digitizing probe application for FabMo-powered CNC machines.
 Scan, measure, and digitize surfaces and objects with precision using a touch probe.